chrisbarrett/.emacs.d/lisp/git-commit-jira-prefix/Readme.md

 commit messages in Magit.

-It extracts the JIRA ticket number from the current branch name, and prepends that number to each commit messages.
+It extracts the JIRA ticket number from the current branch name, and prepends that number to each commit message.

 ## Why not use a git hook?